cirrusidentity/ssp-proxy-tutorial/3_Proxy_Setup/README.md

 We'll use SSPs `metarefresh` module to [automatically pull and validate](https://simplesamlphp.org/docs/stable/simplesamlphp-automated_metadata) the metadata.
-The `metarefresh` is triggered by the `cron` module to peridoically download metadata.
-These two modules are disabled by default, however the docker command you ran ealier enabled them for the proxy.
+The `metarefresh` is triggered by the `cron` module to periodically download metadata.
+These two modules are disabled by default, however the docker command you ran earlier enabled them for the proxy.

 ## Metadata Config